bearsunday/bearsunday.github.io/manuals/1.0/en/tutorial2.md

 }
 ```

-Now that the preparation is complete, run the setup command to create the table.
+Now that we are done with the setup, run the setup command to create the table.

 ```
 composer setup